TelegramMessenger/Telegram-iOS/docs/HowTo-Authenticating-Users-on-iOS-template.md

 Replace APP_ID with the your App ID (can be found on the app page).

-The SDK will use `UIDevice#identifierForVendor` on iOS 6 or newer or a generated unique ID on iOS 5.
+The SDK will use a generated unique ID to identify the installation.

 Advantages: